 Picture: Testicle.
 Sperm and testosterone producing areas in the middle.

-Also men all over the world are producing significantly less testosterone now than decades ago.
-This vital masculine hormone, manufactured in the testicles, keeps up the muscle size and condition, and sexual capabilities.
-Testosterone is also needed to maintain the memory in the middle and older age.
+This vital masculine hormone, manufactured in the testicles, keeps up the muscle size and condition and memory in the long run, sexual capabilities, and the masculine characters like determination and firmness.
+Testosterone is also needed to maintain the memory in the middle and later.

 Our modern way of life is clearly disastrous to the genital health.
-For millions of years the male genitalia enjoyed a free and cool environment without pressing clothes, with a lot of movement, ventilation and free blood and lymph circulation.
-Modern clothing trends, prolonged time spent sitting, poor nutrition, and condition of the circulatory system all reduce healthy metabolism in genitals.
+For millions of years the male genitalia enjoyed a free and cool environment without pressing and hot clothes, with a lot of movement, ventilation and free blood and lymph circulation without any pressure.
+Modern clothing trends, prolonged time spent sitting, the overall poor nutrition, and condition of the circulatory system all reduce healthy metabolism in genitals.